ezppfarm/EZPPLauncher/README.md

 # EZPPLauncher Tauri

-Trying to recode this shit in tauri, kms
+Trying to recode this shit with tauri, kms